-Official lists of priority species have been published for each UK country; actions to conserve these priority species are included within the respective country biodiversity or environment strategies.
+Official lists of priority species have been published for each UK country.
+There are 2,890 species on the combined list; actions to conserve them are included within the respective countries' biodiversity or environment strategies.

-By 2015, the index of relative abundance of priority species overall had declined to 32% of the 1970 index value, a statistically significant decrease.
-Over this long-term period 27% of species showed an increase and 73% showed a decline.
+By 2015, the index of relative abundance of priority species in the UK had declined to 32% of its value in 1970, a statistically significant decrease.
+Over this long-term period, 27% of species showed an increase and 73% showed a decline.